-(e) Marketing and Outreach
+6. Marketing and Outreach

 The marketing and outreach for this project includes marketing of the classes, demonstration gardens, centralized irrigation controllers, and residential irrigation controller rebates.
 The classes will be marketed through the distribution of flyers to residents, businesses and public facilities, on WBMWD's website and at other outreach events that WBMWD participates in.
 The demonstration gardens will be marketed through direct contact and coordination with WBMWD's 17 cities.
 For the centralized irrigation controllers, a letter will be sent to the highest water users within WBMWD's service area.
 Marketing of this task will also occur on the website and at other outreach events.
-For the residential irrigation controller rebates, marketing will occur at the classes that will be conducted, on the website and at other outreach events.
+For the residential irrigation controller rebates, the Landscape Surveys and the Turf Removal Incentive, marketing will occur at the classes that will be conducted, on the website and at other outreach events.

-(f) Run-off Devices
+Run-off Devices